victorkurauchi/labswithlaravel/README.md

 ### SOLID Principals

-* Response of controller ProductController must be separated, because its responsability is to know how to respond to requests, in example: Response returning JSON/View/XML
+* Class `Response` of `ProductController` must be separated, because its responsability is to know how to respond to requests, in example: Response returning JSON/View/XML

-* Repositories MUST know how to retrieve/persist my data ** Interfaces used to decouple http client choices.
+* Repositories MUST know how to retrieve/persist my data

+** Interfaces were used to decouple http client choices.
 In example, product repository uses GuzzleHttpClient, but AnotherRepository could use AnotherHttpClient, so we implement RepositoryInterface.

-* Also, the Response Class from Laravel has open/closed principal, because is ready for extension (example for returning responses as TEXT, XML, JSON or other formats you want to create).
+* Also, the Response Class from Laravel has open/closed principal, because is ready for extension (example for returning responses for any formats).
 You don't mofidy the class, you extend and create your format.

-* Models is a layer, representing my Entity for persistence.
+* Model is a layer, representing my Entity for persistence.
-In this case, i took a different approach that i enjoy working with: Providing API service to be consumed by other apps, so i'm not creating a Model here.
+** In this case, i took a different approach that i enjoy working with: Providing API service to be consumed by other apps (preactjs)

+* Abstraction of `Exceptions` and `ExceptionHandlers`, allowing to create a fallback response when something fails